filadog/TinyClicker/README.md

 ## TinyClicker

 A simple autoclicker for the Tiny Tower game.
 TinyClicker implements pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower on desktop via LDPlayer.
+Work in progress

 ![TinyClicker](https://user-images.githubusercontent.com/51026900/140165371-999ee88c-6d1e-44ef-bd62-c5ede942049b.png)